-When the inventor noticed that there were not enough cardiologists in Cameroon, especially in remote areas outside the two main cities (Yaoundé and Douala), he decided to design and manufacture the CardioPad which works as follows: the patient is connected to electrodes placed on his heart, which are connected to a module called Cardio Pad Acquisition Mobile (CAM) which, via a Bluetooth interface, transmits the heart signal to the CardioPad after the signal has been digitized.
-One can then read the heart beats, heart rate, and the intervals between each beat displayed on the Cardio Pad, etc. All these data are then stored in a file and sent to the cardiologist’s Cardio Pad via a mobile telecommunication network.
+When the inventor noticed that there were not enough cardiologists in Cameroon, especially in remote areas outside the two main cities (Yaoundé and Douala), he decided to design and manufacture the CardioPad which works as follows: the patient is connected to electrodes placed on his heart, which are connected to a module called the CardioPad Acquisition Mobile (CAM), that will, from a bluetooth interface, transmit the heart signal to the CardioPad after the signal has been digitized.
+One can then read the heart-beats, heart-rates, and the intervals between each beat displayed on the Cardio Pad, etc. The data are then stored in a file and sent to the cardiologist’s CardioPad from a mobile telecommunication network.

 The CardioPad is actually a real application of telemedicine that the inventor is offering to Africa and the world.
 This is why this invention did not go unnoticed.
 Indeed, Arthur Zang has received several awards, including the Young Laureate Rolex Award in 2014.